RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  1. The Redis Enterprise operator
  2. The Redis Enterprise pods and Service Rigger created by the operator

-For (1), the operator container image is configured directly by the deployment bundle.
+For (1), the operator container image is configured directly by the operator deployment bundle.
 Whereas, for (2), the Redis Enterprise cluster pod (RS and bootstrapper) and Service Rigger images are configured in the Redis Enterprise Custom Resource.